drteeth/elixir-es-cqrs/slides.md

 # Indexing
 * Speed up reads by creating alternative indexes behind the scenes
-* Alternative structure
-* Optimized for particular read patterns
+* Alternative structure written to disk that is optimized for particular read patterns
-* Requires domain knowledge
+* Requires domain knowledge to write them
-* Sacrifices write speed
+* Sacrifices write speed for read speed

 ???